UrbanInstitute/pulse_covid_feature_phase2/README.md

 # pulse_covid_feature_phase2

-**Note:** This entry includes the data for phase 2 of the Household Pulse Survey which  began on August 19, 2020, and will collect data in two-week intervals through October 26, 2020.
-This entry will be updated biweekly until the final data release on November 18,  2020.
+**Note:** This entry includes the code for analyzing phase 2 of the Household Pulse Survey which  began on August 19, 2020, and will collect data in two-week intervals through October 26, 2020.
 The first phase of the Household Pulse Survey ran from April 23 to July 21, 2020.
 The code for analyzing the phase 1 data can be found (here)[https://github.com/UrbanInstitute/pulse_covid_feature].

 This repository contains the code and data needed to calculate estimates of various COVID-19 impacts on US adults and their households by geography and